luissantos/cv/resume.md

 :   **Java:** The java ecosystem is a huge and vibrant ecosystem and takes a life
     time to master.
 Some of many the subjects I've been studying:

-    * Garbage collector and memory management
-    * Class loader and byte code manipulation
-    * Java agent - How to debug and profile production code
+    * GraalVM and AOT compilation in serverless environments
+    * Dependency injection in serverless environments using Dagger

 :   **RabbitMQ:** Message Queues are a key piece of any distributed system.
 I do a lot of research
     about MQ patterns and how to solve some common problems.